What is and isn’t Psychotherapy?

 I invite you to enter this open and sensitive space.
 Sometimes, you may feel it's safer to close your heart and not share specific experiences, thoughts, or feelings due to shame, embarrassment, or self-criticism.
 Still, we will lose the opportunity to access and understand your inner world.

-5. A therapist who has not explored every corner of their psychology cannot help their patients explore the unknown corners of their psychologies —the same mentor said this to me years ago.
+6. A therapist who has not explored every corner of their psychology cannot help their patients explore the unknown corners of their psychologies —the same mentor said this to me years ago.
 It rings increasingly true as time goes by.

-The relationship between a therapist and a patient is a professional one, characterized by clear boundaries.
+The relationship between a therapist and a patient is professional, characterized by clear boundaries.
 Yet, it is also very intimate.
 When you agree to enter into a therapeutic relationship with me, you make available the sensitive pulse of your psychological life for me to perceive, connect with, and interact with.
 My intuition, capacity to understand you, and choices of words (what I say, how I say them, and when I say them) profoundly impact you.

 Book a Free 15-minute Phone Consultation